 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Harpersville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Harpersville has few renters and college students.
 But the biggest reason it is quieter in Harpersville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Harpersville may be for you.

-Being a small town, Harpersville does not have a public transit system used by locals to get to and from work.
+Harpersville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Harpersville rank slightly lower than the national average.
 14.01% of adults 25 and older in Harpersville have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.